BB

 BlackBerry Stock Surges 11% After Earnings Beat and Strong QNX Growth

-BlackBerry Limited (BB) shares surged approximately 11% on April 17, crossing above the stock's 200-day moving average, after the company's latest earnings release topped analyst expectations for the third consecutive quarter.
-The company filed an 8-K with the SEC on April 9 reporting results of operations under Item 2.02.
-News reports attributed the rally to QNX division growth and guidance that exceeded Wall Street forecasts.
+BlackBerry Limited (BB) jumped roughly 11% on April 17, clearing its 200-day moving average, after posting earnings that beat analyst estimates for the third straight quarter.
+The company's 8-K filing with the SEC on April 9 reported results under Item 2.02.
+The rally centered on QNX division growth and guidance that came in above Wall Street forecasts.

-- BB shares rose ~11% on April 17, breaking above the 200-day moving average, with QNX growth and guidance cited as catalysts.
+• BB shares rose ~11% on April 17, breaking above the 200-day moving average.
+QNX growth and guidance drove the move.

-- The company has beaten EPS estimates in three consecutive quarters, most recently reporting $0.02 per share versus roughly $0.00 estimated.
+• The company has beaten EPS estimates three quarters running, most recently posting $0.02 per share versus roughly $0.00 estimated.

 Background

-BlackBerry's April 9 earnings filing marks the latest in a string of positive quarterly results.
-The company posted actual EPS of $0.02 against an estimate of roughly breakeven in the most recent quarter, $0.04 against an estimate of about $0.01 the prior quarter, and $0.05 against an estimate of approximately $0.04 in the quarter before that.
+BlackBerry's April 9 earnings filing extends a streak of positive quarters.
+The company posted $0.02 EPS against an estimate of roughly breakeven in the latest period, $0.04 against about $0.01 the prior quarter, and $0.05 against approximately $0.04 the quarter before that.

-Beyond the earnings beat, BlackBerry has expanded its defense footprint.
-The company and The IP Company announced a partnership to bring certified secure communications to naval and military environments.
-Separately, BlackBerry's QNX division is collaborating with TKMS on Canada's submarine program, including next-generation submarines with Top Secret-grade messaging capabilities.
-The company also joined the Sisvel POS Patent Pool alongside JVCKENWOOD and SK Telecom as licensors, indicating continued patent monetization activity.
+The earnings beat is only part of the story.
+BlackBerry has been pushing deeper into defense.
+The company and The IP Company announced a partnership to supply certified secure communications for naval and military use.
+Its QNX division is working with TKMS on Canada's submarine program, including next-generation submarines with Top Secret-grade messaging.
+BlackBerry also joined the Sisvel POS Patent Pool alongside JVCKENWOOD and SK Telecom as licensors — a sign the company is still squeezing revenue from its patent portfolio.

 Analyst View

-Sell-side coverage of BlackBerry remains limited.
-The mean analyst price target stands at $4.81, representing roughly 2.6% upside from the current share price of $4.69.
-Seeking Alpha recently published a rating upgrade titled "BlackBerry Is Finally Back," though the narrow gap between the current price and the consensus target suggests analysts have not yet fully repriced the stock for its improved earnings trajectory.
-No transcript from the latest earnings call is publicly available to assess forward guidance in detail.
+Sell-side coverage of BlackBerry is thin.
+The mean price target sits at $4.81, just 2.6% above the current $4.69 share price.
+Seeking Alpha recently published a rating upgrade titled "BlackBerry Is Finally Back."
+But the tight spread between the stock price and the consensus target tells a clear story: analysts haven't raised their numbers to match the improved earnings run.
+No transcript from the latest earnings call is publicly available, so the specifics behind forward guidance remain unverifiable.

 What the Data Shows

-At $4.69 per share, BlackBerry carries a market capitalization of $2.77 billion.
-Trailing twelve-month revenue of $0.55 billion reflects 10.1% year-over-year growth, while gross margin of 76.2% underscores the software-heavy nature of the business.
-Free cash flow of $44 million represents a meaningful positive for a company that spent years burning cash during its transition away from hardware.
-The forward price-to-earnings ratio of 23.3x prices in continued profitability improvement but leaves limited room for disappointment.
+At $4.69, BlackBerry carries a $2.77 billion market cap.
+Trailing twelve-month revenue of $0.55 billion is up 10.1% year-over-year.
+Gross margin of 76.2% reflects a business that is now overwhelmingly software.
+Free cash flow of $44 million stands out for a company that burned cash for years during its pivot away from hardware.
+The forward P/E of 23.3x bakes in continued profit improvement but leaves little cushion if results disappoint.

-The three-quarter earnings beat streak is notable.
-Each quarter has shown progressively narrowing outperformance, from a $0.01 beat two quarters ago to fractional-cent beats more recently, though the consistency itself signals improved operational predictability.
+The three-quarter beat streak matters less for the dollar amounts than for the pattern.
+Each quarter has shown narrowing outperformance — from a $0.01 beat two quarters ago to fractional-cent beats more recently.
+But the consistency itself points to better operational control.

 Risks

-All insider sales occurred at $3.56, well below the current $4.69 price, and followed option exercises, a pattern consistent with routine tax-related selling.
-Still, the absence of any open-market purchases by insiders at these levels is worth monitoring.
-The analyst consensus target of $4.81 offers minimal upside from current levels, and without access to the full earnings call transcript, the details behind the QNX guidance that drove the rally remain difficult to verify independently.
+Every insider sale occurred at $3.56 — well below the current $4.69 — and followed option exercises.
+That pattern is consistent with routine tax-related selling.
+Still, no insider has bought shares on the open market at these levels.
+The $4.81 consensus target leaves almost no room above the current price.
+And without the full earnings call transcript, the QNX guidance that sparked the rally is hard to verify independently.

 Outlook

-BlackBerry's turnaround narrative has gained measurable traction: three consecutive earnings beats, double-digit revenue growth, positive free cash flow, and expanding defense partnerships collectively paint a more credible picture than the company has presented in years.
-The 11% single-day move, however, has pushed shares to within striking distance of the analyst consensus target, and the insider selling pattern, while likely routine, adds a cautionary note.
-Investors weighing the stock at current levels face a company delivering on operations but priced with limited margin of safety by Wall Street's own estimates.
+BlackBerry's turnaround now has numbers behind it: three consecutive earnings beats, 10.1% revenue growth, positive free cash flow, and new defense contracts.
+That is a stronger hand than the company has held in years.
+But the 11% one-day pop has carried shares to within 2.6% of the analyst consensus target.
+The insider selling, while likely routine, adds a note of caution.
+At $4.69, BlackBerry is delivering on operations — but Wall Street's own estimates leave little margin of safety.

 Run the free BlackBerry Limited deep-dive →